-2. Minor Revision: authors will receive comments on their manuscript and will be asked to submit a revised copy (showing all changes they have made to the manuscript using Track and Change or highlighted color) beside a response to reviewer file in which they need to respond to each and every comment of reviewer one by one (for each reviewer separately).
+2. Minor Revision: authors will receive comments on their manuscript and will be asked to submit a revised copy (showing all changes they have made to the manuscript using Track and Change or highlighted color) beside a response to the reviewer file in which they need to respond to each and every comment of reviewer one by one (for each reviewer separately).
 Revisions should be submitted in 5 weeks after decision letter.

 3. Major Revision: it means a chance to reorganize the manuscript to meet the required scientific criteria for another review process.
-Here also authors are asked to submit a revised copy (showing all changes they have made to the manuscript using Track and Change or highlighted color) beside a response to reviewer file in which they need to respond to each and every comment of reviewer one by one (for each reviewer separately).
-Revisions should be submitted in 5 weeks after decision letter.
+Here also authors are asked to submit a revised copy (showing all changes they have made to the manuscript using Track and Change or highlighted color) beside a response to the reviewer file in which they need to respond to each and every comment of the reviewer one by one (for each reviewer separately).
+Revisions should be submitted in 5 weeks after the decision letter.

-Revisions should be submitted in 7 weeks after decision letter.
+Revisions should be submitted in 7 weeks after the decision letter.
 Otherwise, authors need to go through a re-submission process.

 4. Rejection: in most cases, methodological and scientific concerns are the main origins of rejection.
-Causes of rejection will be sent to the authors to provide more chance for them for publication in other journals.
+Causes of rejection will be sent to the authors to provide more chances for them for publication in other journals.

 Accepted manuscripts will be edited according to the Translational Research in Urology’s Guide for Authors (this does not include language editing) and returned to the corresponding author for final approval.
 All contributing authors are responsible for all statements made in their manuscript during editing and production that are authorized by the corresponding author.